 Sometimes, you just need to erase everything.
 Whether you want to quickly delete your themes and plugins, clean up your database, or just hope to start from a blank slate, resetting your WordPress site can be a complex process.

 In this post, we’ll examine why you might want to reset your WordPress site.
 Then, we’ll talk about many different possible methods you can use to do so.
-Finally, we will walk you through using WP Reset, one of the most popular reset plugins for WordPress.
+Finally, we will walk you through using WP Reset plugin, one of the most popular reset plugins for WordPress.

 Get ready to reset!

-There are many reasons why you may want to reset or delete your WordPress site.
+There are many reasons why you may want to delete or reset your WordPress site and start over.
 Let’s cover some common scenarios.

 If you’ve downloaded a new plugin or theme and experimented with it, your website is probably a mess!
 Especially if it’s something that affects the settings of other plugins like a caching plugin or something.